Rajasthan: Congress to shift party MLAs to Udaipur hotel ahead of Rajya Sabha polls | Politics

 - India

-The Congress move has come a day after media baron Subhash Chandra, who is backed by the BJP, filed his nomination papers as an independent candidate for the Rajya Sabha polls.
+The Congress decision reminds of two instances in 2020 when the party shifted its MLAs to a hotel ahead of the Rajya Sabha polls and during a political crisis triggered by the rebellion of party leader Sachin Pilot and 18 MLAs close to him.
+The fresh move has come a day after media baron Subhash Chandra, who is backed by the BJP, filed his nomination papers as an independent candidate for the Rajya Sabha polls.

-The Congress has fielded Mukul Wasnik, Pramod Tiwari and Randeep Singh Surjewala for the elections to four seats of the Rajya Sabha from Rajasthan.

-The BJP has named former minister Ghanshyam Tiwari.
-Chandra is currently a member of the Upper House of Parliament from Haryana and his term is going to expire on August 1.

-The ruling Congress in Rajasthan with its 108 MLAs in the state Assembly is set to win two of the four seats going to the elections on June 10.
+Gehlot made the statement as the ruling Congress with its 108 MLAs in the state Assembly is set to win two of the four seats going to the elections on June 10.

 After winning two seats, the Congress will have 26 surplus votes, 15 short of the required 41 to win the third seat.